testmonitor/laravel-vue-i18n-generator/README.md

 By default, this combine your json and PHP language files into a single Javascript file called `vue-i18n-locales.js` located in `/resources/js/i18n`.

+You can change the output file path by specifying the output option:

+    $ php artisan vue:translations --output=resources/js/i18n.js

-You can configure the language path and output file in the configuration file.
+Alternatively, you can configure output file path in the configuration file.

 ## Changelog